rtrouton/profiles/Disable32BitApplicationWarning/README.md

-This macOS management profile disables the 32-bit application warning in macOS High Sierra.
+These macOS management profiles disable the 32-bit application warning.
+Please use the appropriate profile for your version of macOS.